UniMath/agda-unimath/src/category-theory/free-algebras-monads-precategories.lagda.md

-# The Free-algebras precategory of a monad
+# The precategory of free algebras of a monad

 ```agda
 module category-theory.free-algebras-monads-precategories where